 Wiggle your hips in the Dance Bath and watch your step in the Balance Kitchen: The PULSE Plaza is all about being active, and you can be sure to raise your pulse and your spirits at the same time.

 Work up a sweat and bring a smile to your faces.
 The PULSE Plaza exhibition will get everybody moving, jumping and dancing.

 The PULSE Plaza is a team experience with eight crazy activities inspired by the rooms normally found in our homes.
 Hopefully you’ll be inspired to make your everyday activities more physical and fun.

 Each room offers a special activity, however it is mostly about having fun while you are running, playing ball or dancing merrily.

 The activities are suitable for teams of 2-5 persons.
 In the Middle of the PULSE Plaza, you will find the login station, where you sign up as a PULSE team.
 After signing up as a team you can visit the 8 activities as you please, or just some of them if you prefer.

 Who will be first?
 Zip off to the beach on the bikes and see who returns to resting heart rate the fastest.

-So the next time you see someone jumping rope or using a trampoline, you’ll know that they’re getting great exercise.
+Jumping straight up in the air requires up to six times as much energy as walking does.
+So the next time you see someone jumping rope or using a trampoline, you will know that they are getting a great exercise.

 The PULSE Plaza is intended for families with children aged 6-12 years, and adults and children from 10 years.